cwz6h/Ocarina-Of-Time-3D-Gauntlet-Deluxe/README.md

 You Will Need This Luma3DS: https://github.com/Nanquitas/Luma3DS/releases/

-WARNING: This Plugin WIll Only Work On The NA Version Of Ocarina Of Time 3D
+WARNING: This Plugin Will Only Work On The NA Version Of Ocarina Of Time 3D